Go through this page and find the best method to extend partition in Windows 7/8/10 on your own:

 1. Open Disk Management, locate the partition next to your target one, and check its state:

 2. If the partition is empty, right-click on it and select "Delete Volume" > Click "Yes" to confirm.

 3. If the partition is not empty but has big enough space, right-click on it and select "Shrink Volume" > Enter the amount of space that you want to shrink and click "Shrink" to confirm.

-Then repeat steps as shown above to extend partition with shrunk unallocated space in Windows 7 Disk Management.
+Then repeat the steps, as shown above, to extend the partition with shrunk unallocated space in Windows 7 Disk Management.

 Some advanced Windows users and administrators prefer to use DiskPart command lines to extend their hard drive partition.
 This might be easy for them but complex for ordinary users.
 Also, any false operation may cause a serious result.

 - Note that if the unallocated space is not behind your target volume, you'll have to use Disk Management to shrink or delete a neighbor drive in advance.
 Also, be careful, as using the CMD command line is easy to lose data with false operations.